-Sydney College of the Arts Gallery, University of Sydney and Breathing Space, Hawkesbury Regional Gallery Sydney
+Sydney College of the Arts Gallery, University of Sydney (curaotr Nicholas Tsoutas); Breathing Space, Hawkesbury Regional Gallery Sydney 2009 and Testing Grounds Melbourne 2017 (Annabelle Lacroix).

 Parallel play is a term used to describe the way three to five year olds play as individuals alongside each other, rather than with each other, because they haven’t learned to take turns and share which requires empathy.
 Below the reach of cooperation and confined to the play area floor, the rabbit and turtle race on the mat in their age old famous fable exploring ethics, value, merit and strategy as the colourful astrological birth chart of the New York Stock Exchange looms above.